Menu

 I spent my formative years growing up in a beautiful coastal village in Northern Ireland before moving to England to study and graduate from Sheffield Hallam University.
 Prior to working at Muna, I have been privileged to hold teaching and leadership roles in schools in England, Kuwait and The UAE.

-Since arriving at Muna in September 2020, I have been overseen the development of our pastoral care programme and have ensured that high quality teaching is taking place throughout the school.
-I have always been passionate about ensuring that school is a safe and welcoming place where children enjoy coming.
-It was a great honour to be appointed principal of this wonderful school in January 2024 and I will continue to work hard to ensure that every child feels valued and has the opportunity to develop as both a learner and a person.
+Since arriving at Muna in September 2020, I have overseen the development of our pastoral care programme and have ensured that high quality teaching is taking place throughout the school.
+Throughout my time here, I have always been passionate about ensuring that school is a safe and welcoming place where children enjoy coming.
+It was a great honour to be appointed principal of this wonderful school in January 2024 and I look forward to leading us into our next chapter on Saadiyat Island.

 Outside of school, I spend my free time with my wife and three children.
 At the weekend I enjoy watching my favourite football team play and when time permits it, playing squash and hockey.
 Over the coming months and years, I look forward to developing positive relations and getting to know all of the students, their families and the wider Muna British Academy community.